dublinstreets/IISG_archive_transcoding/README.md

 ** will follow later **

 # Outcomes
 <br>1.
-Multiple transcoding in a format a still image / audio / video</br>
+Multiple transcoding in a format of a still image / audio / video</br>
 <br>2.
-A website collecting the transcosing together and contentualizing the topic of Sulf-Suffucient Living with references to the current times</br>
+A website collecting the transcoding together and contextualizing the topic of Self-Suffucient Living with references to the current times</br>

 ### Outcome Links
 ** will follow later **